HBKEngineering/dokku-ansible/README.md

 Example Ansible scripts for building a full AWS stack
 =============================================
-These scripts build a multi-AZ set of servers including a VPC, load balancer and RDS database and deploy a simple PHP example application.
-Can be used as a base for automating your own deployments.

 Basic usage
 ===========
 1. Do initial set up (see below)
-2. Create a regionironment specific .yml file e.g. example_vars.yml (you can create as many regionironments as you want/need, see below for more detail)
+2. Create a region specific .yml file e.g. example_vars.yml (you can create as many regions as you want/need, see below for more detail)
-3. Build the AWS infrastructure using build playbook, passing in name of regionironment:
+3. Build the AWS infrastructure using build playbook, passing in name of region:

   ```
-  ansible-playbook -i inventory/ec2.py build.yml -e "region=example"
+  ansible-playbook -i inventory/ec2.py build.yml -e "region=us-east"
   ```
 4. Deploy the app to the infrastructure using deploy playbook: